Pre-Employment Drug Testing Laws By State 2022

 Any employer, public or private.

-Allows the state to test applicants for transport jobs, security jobs, jobs with fiduciary responsibility, and hazardous environmental work.
+Drug testing is required for transport jobs, security jobs, jobs with fiduciary responsibility, and hazardous environmental work.
+Employers must accommodate medical marijuana users in Montana.

 Nebraska